 Du Quoin Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has suffered injury or harm while a patient at DuQuoin Nursing and Rehabilitation Center, call the Rosenfeld Injury Lawyers law offices now.
+If your spouse, parent or grandparent has suffered injury or harm while a patient at DuQuoin Nursing and Rehabilitation Center, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our Illinois skilled attorneys have years of experience in representing victims of mistreatment, neglect, and abuse.

 We encourage you to contact our Perry County elder abuse law offices by calling (888) 424-5757 today to schedule your no-obligation case evaluation at no charge to you.
 In addition, no upfront retainers or fees are required because we accept every wrongful death lawsuit, personal injury case and nursing home abuse/neglect claim for compensation on contingency.
 This means we are paid for our fees only after we have negotiated an out of court settlement on your behalf or have won your case at trial.